Tuesday, 18 June 2024

-Festival Review: Beardy Folk Festival - Hopton Wafers, Shropshire.
+Festival Review in 500 Words: Beardy Folk Festival - Hopton Wafers, Shropshire.
 Thursday 13th June to Sunday 16th June 2024

 ‘Show Hold’ flashed up on the screen at the back of the main stage.
 Every festival promoter’s nightmare had arrived.
 Would an hour long suspension due to a ferocious thunderstorm spiking lightning strips across the site define Beardy Folk 2024?
 No, that lies with great music filling the Hopton Wafers air for three days and a fourth evening springing countless ‘in the moment’ thrills on erudite festival goers.